Italy entrepreneur defies mafia with tuna and ice cream

 "We need more people to help the next generation stay here and not be forced to leave," Fiorillo said.

-Callipo's efforts to create and keep jobs in the depressed area won him the prestigious honorific title "Knight of Labor" from Italy's president, but he does not rest on his laurels.
+Callipo's efforts to create and keep jobs in the depressed area won him the prestigious honorific title "Knight of Labour" from Italy's president, but he does not rest on his laurels.

 In 2010, he lost a bid for the presidency of the Calabria region.
 He says he was not driven by political ambition but by a desire to stir up the stagnant waters in his native land.